 ♡ What were some things we did to customize our pantry?

-RS: After the purge & going through the items, it was really easy to see what mattered to you and what was important to keep accessible.
+RS: After the purge & going through the items, it was really easy to see what mattered to you and what was important to keep and easily accessible.
 We also talked about customizing the labels to be very ‘you.’
 For instance, on the container of boxes of Annie’s Mac & Cheese we wrote DRUNK MAC & CHEESE.
 So stuff like that was really fun, & we even made the font ‘skinny’ ( thin ) to play on The Skinny Confidential brand.

 We also discussed your favorite breakfast items, one of which was Smart Bran.
-So we put that kind of stuff at the front of your shelves in canisters so they were easy to grab.
+So we put that kind of stuff at the front of your pantry shelves in canisters so they were easy to grab.
 For a badass female entrepreneur like you, getting breakfast in the morning shouldn’t slow you down.

 ♡ What are some storage products we used in my pantry?

 RS: Decanting food was a big part of the pantry project.
-A big go-to was a variety of sizes of the OXO canister because it was important for us to take your frequently used items & make them visible so you know when to restock.
+A big go-to pantry organizing was a variety of sizes of the OXO canister because it was important for us to take your frequently used items & make them visible so you know when to restock.

 We also used an expandable tiered shelf for your sauces & spreads & another one for other favorite products.
 A turntable is also really good for high shelves or deep shelves because it allows you to quickly get to space that you otherwise wouldn’t be able to.